-Acupuncture has been primarily used to treat myofascial (Nabeta 02) and shoulder girdle pain (see Myofascial Pain section of this guideline).
+Acupuncture has been primarily used to treat myofascial (Nabeta 02) and shoulder girdle pain (see Trigger Points/Myofascial Pain/Muscle Tension Syndromes of this guideline).
 While it has also been used to treat rotator cuff tendinopathies, (Guerra de Hoyos 04; Green 05; Green 06; Green 09; Kleinhenz 99; Kong 09; Vas 08) a Cochrane review noted there were few trials of quality with "little can be concluded" (Green 05; Green 09), while one systematic review recommends acupuncture as a conservative treatment option.
 (Grant 04) There are different techniques utilized, including acupuncture, superficial dry needling and deep dry needling.
 (Baldry 02) Acupuncture is further discussed in the Low Back Disorders and Chronic Pain Guidelines.